 Personal Guarantee Basics

 Lenders always evaluate borrowers to predict whether or not they'll repay.
-For consumer loans, there are credit scores and a wealth of other information to help with the decision.
-However, businesses - especially new businesses - may not have a credit history.
+For consumer loans, there are credit scores and numerous other sources of information to help with the decision.
+However, businesses - especially new businesses and operations that have never borrowed - probably don't have a business-specific credit history.

-Without a personal guarantee, many small businesses can’t get loans.
-Lenders will wonder why they should take a risk if you’re not willing to put skin in the game.
+Without a personal guarantee, many small businesses simply can’t get loans.
+Banks want to improve their chances of getting paid, and they know that businesses fail all the time.
+Lenders want to have options: they want to be able to collect no matter what happens to your business.
+They may also wonder why they should take a risk if you as a business owner are not willing to put skin in the game.

 What's the Risk?